NimaChartab/introduction-to-applied-data-scienceu/README.md

 # Introduction to Applied Data Science (PHYS247)

-This repository includes homeworks, notebooks, and projects for the discussion sessions of PHYS247 course.
+This repository includes homeworks, notebooks, and projects for the discussion sessions of PHYS247 course at University of California, Riverside.
 In this course, we will learn the basics of Python programming, exploring and visualizing data, implementing machine learning algorithms in Python, and applying them to real-world problems.

 ## Author